 Amazon’s algorithms try to do the same thing.
 They will weigh each review based on various factors.
 These factors include how many people have said they find the review useful, the age of the review and any written comments.
 If a product review is listed as a ‘verified purchase’, it will also carry more weight than one which is not.

 Unverified purchases are a flaw in Amazon’s product review process.
-Anyone can go on and leave a review whether they have purchased the product or not which leaves the system open to abuse.
+Anyone can go on and leave a review whether they have purchased the product or not which leaves Amazon’s product rating algorithm open to abuse.
 Sellers have been known to pay people to leave positive reviews on their profiles and bad reviews on their competitors’.
 There are even sites dedicated to helping people buy product reviews.

 Improving your product reviews

 For sellers who have taken the time to check Amazon’s math on their product reviews, Amazon’s process can seem vague and unfair.
-The exact way the algorithm’s workings will remain something that only Amazon understands.
-But, understanding which factors in a product review is more heavily weighted by Amazon can help sellers improve their reviews.
+The exact way the rating algorithm works will remain something that only Amazon understands.
+But, understanding which factors in a product review is more heavily weighted by Amazon’s rating algorithm can help sellers improve their reviews.